switowski/portfolio/src/posts/2022/upgrade-your-python-version/index.md

     return numbers
 ```

 **Monte Carlo estimation of the π number**.
-This is a simple simulation where we draw a square with side of 1 and inside we draw a circle (so it has a diameter of 1).
+This is a simple simulation where we draw a square with a side of 1, and inside we draw a circle (so it has a diameter of 1).
 Then we throw a bunch of darts (or generate random points in case we don't have a large pile of virtual darts) inside that square.
 This lets us estimate the area of both the square and the circle by simply counting the number of darts that landed inside each of them.
-By definition all the darts will end up inside the square, but only some of them will land in the circle.
-Finally, we know from school that the area of the circle divided by the area of the square is equal to π/4.
-So we do that division and we get the estimation of π.
+By definition, all the darts will end up inside the square, but only some will land in the circle.
+Finally, we know from school that the circle's area divided by the square's area is equal to π/4.
+So we do that division, and we get the estimation of π.
 The more darts we throw, the better the estimation is.
 [Here](https://academo.org/demos/estimating-pi-monte-carlo/) is a visual explanation of this method.

-Again, there are more efficient algorithms to do this simulation (e.g. using numpy), but I want a slow version on purpose:
+Again, there are more efficient algorithms to do this simulation (e.g., using NumPy), but I want a slow version on purpose:

 ```python
 # pi_estimation.py